What is Shot peening induced residual stresses using ABAQUS?

 Upon unloading, the elastically stressed sub-surface layers tend to recover their original dimensions, but the continuity of the material in both zones, the elastic and the plastic, do not allow this to occur.
 Consequently, a compressive residual stress field followed by tensile is trapped in the treated component.
 This surface compressive residual stress field is highly effective in preventing premature failure under conditions of cyclic loading.
 Fatigue failure generally propagates from the upper-most surface of the component and usually starts in a region that is subjected to high tensile stresses.

-Finite element modeling using Abaqus/CAE
+Shot peening, Finite element modeling using Abaqus/CAE

 Despite its importance to the aerospace and automobile industries, little or no attention has been devoted to the accurate modeling of the process.
-Shot peening is a very complex process to model numerically, involving dynamic analysis of fast-moving shot impacting on a metallic component which can often have complex geometry.
+Shot peening is a very complex process to model numerically, involving dynamic analysis of fast-moving shots impacting on a metallic component which can often have complex geometry.
 There are a significant number of parameters involved in shot peening that need to be controlled and regulated in order to produce a more beneficial compressive residual stress distribution within the component.

 These parameters can be categorized into three groups relating to the shot, the component, and the process.
 The shot parameters include size, density, shape, impact velocity, rotary inertia, incident angle, and hardness.
 The component parameters include geometry, initial yield stress, work-hardening characteristics, and hardness.